Vencord/venbot/README.md

 Venbot is a Discord bot used on the [Vencord](https://vencord.dev) Discord server.

-This bot is extremely specific and not configurable so there is really no reason for you to want to self host it
+This bot is very specialised for the Vencord server and its community, so it might not be very useful for other servers.

 Nevertheless it is still available under a free software license so you can easily audit and modify it!